sindresorhus/open/readme.md

 Wait for the opened app to exit before fulfilling the promise.
 If `false` it's fulfilled immediately when opening the app.

+Note that it waits for the app to exit, not just for the window to close.

 On Windows, you have to explicitly specify an app for it to be able to wait.

 ##### app